lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

     *XButton2::Ctrl

     ; 7. **Optional**
-    ; Disables the left windows key while inside of DotA 2.
+    ; Disables the left Windows key while inside of DotA 2.
     *LWin::Return

-**Simply put, this code hides all down key presses of the left windows key from the operating system and ALL applications EXCEPT dota2.exe.** <kbd>SPACE</kbd> retains full functionality.
+**Simply put, this code hides all down key presses of the left Windows key from the operating system and ALL applications EXCEPT dota2.exe.** <kbd>SPACE</kbd> retains full functionality.
 These five lines are all we need to make <kbd>SPACE</kbd> into a modifier just like <kbd>ALT</kbd>.
 This is because Valve already had the <kbd>WINDOWS</kbd> keys setup to work as modifiers.
 The only reason we couldn't use them before is because of Windows shortcuts "Alt-tabbing" us out of DotA.
 The **sacred five lines** fix this issue.

 ## To Install